rylanroy03/acctele/README.md

-# ACCTele (v1.2a)
+# ACCTele (v1.3a)
 ### An open-source realtime telemetry project designed for Assetto Corsa Competizione
 #### Created by Rylan Markwardt

-ACCTele is designed to pull from the shared memory of Assetto Corsa Competizione (ACC).
+ACCTele is designed to pull the shared memory from Assetto Corsa Competizione (ACC).
-The program is currently a lightweight executable with plans to develop into a fully fledged telemetry application with save functionality, modular interface, and clear representation of data at the forefront.
+The program is currently a lightweight executable with plans to develop into a fully-fledged telemetry application with the following:
+	- save functionality
+	- modular interface
+	- clear data representation

+If you have any recommendations, please add them to the GitHub repo... however that works.
+I'm new to GitHub.
+But I'll find it!

 In the interest of maintaining transparency, I will provide the ACC Shared Memory documentation as part of the source code zip so that you may tweak it to your interests.